ClinicalTrials.Veeva

 Description:

-Participants in this arm will receive only standard physiotherapy and shortwave diathermy without Low-Level Laser Therapy.
-Exercises include heel slides, partial knee bends, quad sets, and step-ups, performed under supervision.
-Shortwave diathermy will be applied 2-3 times using 27.12 MHz frequency for 20-30 minutes.
-This arm serves as the control to evaluate the added benefit of LLLT in managing partial ACL tears.
+Participants in this arm will receive standard physiotherapy combined with shortwave diathermy (SWD), without the addition of Low-Level Laser Therapy (LLLT).
+The physiotherapy protocol includes supervised exercises such as heel slides, partial knee bends, quadriceps sets, and step-ups.
+SWD will be administered 2-3 times using a 27.12 MHz frequency for 20-30 minutes per session.
+This arm serves as the control group to evaluate the added clinical value of LLLT in the conservative management of partial ACL tears.

 Treatment: